Prompt Engineering Guide

 What is the difference between DiVeRSe and AMA?

 DiVeRSe and AMA differ in both their formation of multiple prompts and in their strategies of answer aggregation.
-First, while DiVeRSe requires user input of few-shot examples as multiple prompt inputs, AMA automates the creation of various prompts by tasking the LLM to come up with variations of the input question.
+First, while DiVeRSe requires user input of Few-Shot examples as multiple prompt inputs, AMA automates the creation of various prompts by tasking the LLM to come up with variations of the input question.
 In terms of answer aggregation, DiVeRSe uses a voting verifier to score completions from the multiple prompts, while AMA calculates a weighted aggregation of the responses in order to further reduce bias in the end result.

 Footnotes